by Caitlyn Willows

 Caitlyn Willows does a good job of grabbing the attention of the reader right away, and continues with witty dialogue and clever secrets.
 It’s admirable to see how these three really good friends created a successful business, while being so totally different.
 Julia’s taking over and getting things in top shape shows off her ability to organize and manage the office, and while all the men have something to offer, she can’t help being in lust specifically with Evan.
 Propositions, steamy, hot sex, unexpected relationships and a fulfilling conclusion, guarantees a good read with Maneater. ~Priscilla Petty, Night Owl Romance

 While MANEATER has sizzling sex and scorching BDSM scenes, the emotional interaction between the characters is what makes this tale an enthralling read.
-Be sure to head on over to Loose id and grab your copy of MANEATER by Caitlyn Willows. ~Holly Tibbs, RRTErotic Reviews
+Be sure to…grab your copy of MANEATER by Caitlyn Willows. ~Holly Tibbs, RRTErotic Reviews

 “I feel a shift in the Force.”